Refugees – busting the myths

 Most Syrian refugees in Lebanon live in residential buildings which are overcrowded and in poor condition.
 Lebanon experiences sweltering hot summers, but in winter, temperatures are often below zero.
 Many refugees are forced to live in buildings without proper insulation, without doors or windows, and without adequate protection from the harsh sun during summer.
 And as most Syrian refugees don’t have an income, they are unable to pay rent.

 Most people want to be able to look after themselves, make a living, and pay their own way, and the Syrian refugees in Lebanon are no different.
 However, it is extremely difficult for refugees to get any paid work and access to the labour market is hugely restricted as a result of residency regulations put in place for Syrians in January 2015.
-Up to 80% of Syrian refugees currently lack valid residence permits (legal status) in Lebanon.
+Over 80% of Syrian refugees currently lack valid residence permits (legal status) in Lebanon.

 Concern has been supporting people to grow their own food and providing them with gardening kits and training to work as farm labourers in the host community.
 We are also providing business training, support to small businesses and income generation.
 This also benefits the host communities and the local cooperatives.